-- CRT 2.0, C 1.0, R 2.0, H 150, at Connecticut Avenue and the Purple Line station - CRT 2.0, C 2.0, R 2.0, H 80, on the rest of the site.
+- CRT 2.0, C 1.0, R 1.75, H120, at Connecticut Avenue and the Purple Line station - CRT 2.0, C 2.0, R 2.0, H80, on the rest of the site.

-Consistent with the vision to keep Chevy Chase Lake as a primarily residential community, the recommended zoning prioritizes residential development, but would also permit more than the already approved 250,000 square feet of commercial and retail development, for ground-floor restaurants and shops and other uses, including office and hotel.
+Consistent with the vision to keep Chevy Chase Lake as a primarily residential community, the recommended zoning prioritizes residential development, but would also permit more than the already approved 250,000 square feet of commercial and retail development for ground-floor restaurants and shops and other uses, including office and hotel, without generating additional traffic beyond the 2005 approval (i.e., no more than 503 Total AM Peak Hour Trips and 1,051 Total PM Peak Hour Trips).

-The Plan recommends a maximum building height of 150 feet on the portion of the site adjacent to Connecticut Avenue and the Purple Line station.
-Buildings must be designed to minimize their presence on Connecticut Avenue, with the design guidelines providing further guidance.
-On the remainder of the property, a maximum building height of 80 feet is recommend, and applies only if a hotel is built at the corner of Connecticut Avenue and Manor Road.
-All other land uses on this part of the site, particularly residential, should have a maximum building height of 70 feet.

-Building heights of 70 feet can accommodate six stories of mixed-uses, which is an appropriate scale-five stories of residential above ground-floor retail.
-Such an approach transitions well to the single-family neighborhood to the north and west, and to garden apartments to the east.
-This scale of buildings would also provide a sense of enclosure along Connecticut Avenue and signal that the blocks between Manor Road and Chevy Chase Lake Drive are a distinct and identifiable Town Center.
+The Plan recommends a maximum building height of 120 feet on the portion of the site adjacent to Connecticut Avenue and the Purple Line station.
+Buildings must be designed to minimize their presence on Connecticut Avenue, with the Design Guidelines providing further guidance.
+On the remainder of the property, a maximum building height of 80 feet is recommended, and applies only to a hotel when located at the corner of Connecticut Avenue and Manor Road.
+All other land uses, particularly residential, should have a maximum building height of 70 feet.
+Building heights of 70 feet can accommodate six stories of mixed uses, which is an appropriate scale-five stories of residential above ground-floor retail.
+Such an approach transitions well to the single-family neighborhood to the west.
+This scale of buildings would also provide a sense of enclosure along Connecticut Avenue and signal that the blocks between Manor Road and Chevy Chase Lake Drive are a distinct and identifiable Center.

-The shopping center site must also include a public open space.
-To provide the greatest public benefit, the Plan recommends a central green space of at least 1⁄2-acre.
-The Planning Board will determine its exact location and design through the development process.
+The shopping center site must also include a public open space that will be privately owned and maintained.
+This space should serve as a gathering place for existing as well as new residents and should have the amenities necessary to make it an appealing destination for the entire community.
+To provide the greatest public benefit, the Plan recommends a central public space of approximately 1⁄2-acre.
+The Planning Board will determine its exact size, location, and design through the development process.